RYC-98/GRA/README.md

 ```

 #### About decay indicator
 In our experiments, we find it would be better to adjust $\eta$ according to different source models.
-For example, when source model is Inc-v3, a small eta (<0.6) tends to lead higher success rate on IncRes-v2ens, but result relatively low success rate on normally trained models.
-When eta is around 0.94, results would be relatively stable.
+For example, when source model is Inc-v3, a small $\eta$ (<0.8) tends to lead higher success rate on IncRes-v2ens, but results relatively low success rate on normally trained models.
+When $\eta$ is around 0.94, results would be relatively stable.